arangodb/arangodb/Documentation/DocuBlocks/Rest/Administration/JSF_get_admin_modules_flush.md

 Possible loglevels are:
  - FATAL - There will be no way out of this.
 ArangoDB will go down after this message.
  - ERROR - This is an error. you should investigate and fix it.
 It may harm your production.
- - WARNING - This may be serious application wise, but we don't know.
+ - WARNING - This may be serious application-wise, but we don't know.
- - INFO - Somethings happened, take notice, but no drama attached.
+ - INFO - Something has happened, take notice, but no drama attached.
  - DEBUG - output debug messages
  - TRACE - trace - prepare your log to be flooded - don't use in production.